What challenges do individuals who are deaf or hard of hearing have in operating computers?

 For more information, consult Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Sensory Impairments, and Technology and Universal Design.

 Copyright © 2002 - 2013 by DO-IT, University of Washington.

 Permission is granted to copy these materials for educational,

 noncommercial purposes provided the source is acknowledged.
-The AccessComputing Knowledge Base is funded by the National Science
+The AccessSTEM Knowledge base is funded by the National Science

-Any questions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the federal government.
+should not assume their endorsement.
 We support the University of Washington's online privacy statement and its terms and conditions of use.